-VICTOR E. GRIJALVA, age 62, has served as Chairman of our board of directors since the Sedco Forex merger.
-He has been Vice Chairman of Schlumberger Limited since April 1998.
+VICTOR E. GRIJALVA, age 63, has served as Chairman of our board of directors since the Sedco Forex merger.
+He is the retired Vice Chairman of Schlumberger Limited.
 Before serving as Vice Chairman, he served as Executive Vice President of Schlumberger's Oilfield Services division from 1994 to January 1999 and as Executive Vice President of Schlumberger's Wireline, Testing & Anadrill division from 1992 to 1994.
+Mr. Grijalva is also Chairman of the Board of Hanover Compressor Company.

-ARTHUR LINDENAUER, age 63, is Chairman of Schlumberger Technology Corporation, Schlumberger's principal U.S. subsidiary.
+ARTHUR LINDENAUER, age 64, is Chairman of Schlumberger Technology Corporation, Schlumberger's principal U.S. subsidiary.
 He previously served as Executive Vice President-Finance and Chief Financial Officer of Schlumberger from January 1980 to December 1998.
 Mr. Lindenauer was a partner with the accounting firm of Price Waterhouse from 1972 to 1980.
 Mr. Lindenauer has served as one of our directors since the Sedco Forex merger.
 Mr. Lindenauer is also a director of the New York Chapter of the Cystic Fibrosis Foundation and a Trustee of the American University in Cairo.

-RICHARD A. PATTARROZZI, age 57, served at Shell Oil Company as President and CEO of Shell Deepwater Development Inc. and Shell Deepwater Production Inc. from 1996 to 1999.
+RICHARD A. PATTAROZZI, age 58, served at Shell Oil Company as President and CEO of Shell Deepwater Development Inc. and Shell Deepwater Production Inc. from 1996 to 1999.
 In early 1999, he was promoted to Vice President of Shell Oil Company, responsible for Shell Deepwater Development Inc., Shell Deepwater Production Inc. and the company's Shallow Water Gulf of Mexico exploration and production business.
 Mr. Pattarozzi has more than 33 years of experience in the petroleum industry.
-He joined Shell in 1966 in its offshore engineering organization and retired from the company in January 2001.
-Mr. Pattarrozzi has served as one of our directors since the R&B Falcon merger.
+He joined Shell in 1966 in its offshore engineering organization and retired from the company in January 2000.
+Mr. Pattarozzi has served as one of our directors since the R&B Falcon merger.
 Before the merger, he had served as a director of R&B Falcon since February 2000.
-He is also a Director of Global Industries, Stone Energy Company, OSCA Inc. and Wellogix, all of which are publicly traded, except Wellogix, a privately owned e-commerce company.
+He is also a Director of Global Industries, Ltd., Stone Energy Company, OSCA Inc. and Tidewater, Inc., all of which are publicly traded.

-KRISTIAN SIEM, age 52, is Chairman and Chief Executive Officer of Siem Industries, Inc., an industrial holding company that owns offshore oil and gas drilling and subsea construction services businesses through subsidiaries in Bermuda, the U.K., Norway and the U.S. Mr. Siem has served as one of our directors since September 1996.
-Mr. Siem is also a director of DSND Subsea ASA, Swan Reefer Inc. and Four Seasons Capital A.B.
-During the past five years, Mr. Siem has served as an executive officer with Siem Industries, Inc., as Chairman of Wilrig AS and Transocean ASA, which combined with us in 1996, and on the boards of Norwegian Cruise Line, Lambert, Fenchurch Group Holdings plc and Oslo Reinsurance ASA.
+KRISTIAN SIEM, age 53, is Chairman and Chief Executive Officer of Siem Industries, Inc., an industrial holding company that owns offshore oil and gas drilling and subsea construction services businesses and a fleet of reefer vessels through subsidiaries in Bermuda, the U.K. and Norway.
+Mr. Siem has served as one of our directors since September 1996.
+Mr. Siem is also a director of DSND Subsea ASA, Star Reefers Inc. and Four Seasons Capital A.B.
+During the past five years, Mr. Siem has served as an executive officer with Siem Industries, Inc., as Chairman of Wilrig AS and Transocean ASA, which combined with us in 1996, and on the boards of Kvaerner ASA, Norwegian Cruise Line, Lambert, Fenchurch Group Holdings plc and Oslo Reinsurance ASA.
 He was also a member of the board of directors of Saga Petroleum ASA until its merger with Norsk Hydro in September 1999.

-J. MICHAEL TALBERT, age 54, has served as the Chief Executive Officer and a member of our board of directors since August 1994.
-Mr. Talbert also served as Chairman of our board of directors from August 1994 until December 1999, at which time he assumed the additional position of President.
+J. MICHAEL TALBERT, age 55, has served as the Chief Executive Officer and a member of our board of directors since August 1994.
+Mr. Talbert also served as Chairman of our board of directors from August 1994 until December 1999, and as President from December 1999 until December 2001.
 Mr. Talbert is also a director of Equitable Resources, Inc. Prior to assuming his duties with us, Mr. Talbert was President and Chief Executive Officer of Lone Star Gas Company, a natural gas distribution company and a division of Ensearch Corporation.